anaisblendy-collab/sports-betting/README.md

 to predict value bets:

 - Selection of data
-  - First and second division of German, Italian and French leagues for the years 2021-2024
+  - Ligue 1 (division 1) of French league for the years 2023-2024
   - Maximum odds of the market in order to backtest our betting strategy
 - Configuration of betting strategy
   - 5-fold time ordered cross-validation